Construction Accident

 How Our Construction Accident Lawyer Can Help

-After a construction accident, you may be suffering from major injuries, such as broken bones, bruises, and lacerations . . . even amputation, brain, head and neck injuries, or paralysis.
+After a construction accident, you may be suffering from major injuries, such as broken bones, bruises, and lacerations, or perhaps even amputation; brain, head, and neck injuries; or paralysis.
 At this difficult time, when you are unable to work and are trying to recover, the process of filing a claim or construction accident lawsuit can be overwhelming.

-Having an experienced construction accident lawyer on your side to fight for optimum benefits can help make sure all aspects of your claim are handled correctly and prevent your making costly mistakes.
-A lawyer can investigate the circumstances of the accident, advise you whether certain laws providing worker protection may apply in your case, and determine whether your injuries fall under New York workers’ compensation, a personal injury lawsuit, or both, and proceed accordingly.
+Having an experienced construction accident lawyer on your side to fight for optimum benefits can help to make sure all aspects of your claim are handled correctly and prevent you from making costly mistakes.
+A lawyer can investigate the circumstances of the accident, advise you on whether certain laws providing worker protection may apply in your case, and determine whether your injuries fall under New York workers’ compensation, a personal injury lawsuit, or both, and proceed accordingly.
+If your case is in the Buffalo area, consulting with a Buffalo personal injury lawyer can provide specialized local expertise.
 Your attorney will know how to use the law to get you the payments you deserve.

 At Feroleto Law, our legal team can help by:

-• Investigating your accident, acquiring and preserving evidence such as videos from surveillance cameras
+• Investigating your accident by acquiring and preserving evidence such as videos from surveillance cameras

 • Filing for workers’ compensation, handling claim denials, and filing appeals